Public Intoxication Definition

 An accusation of public intoxication, especially if combined with another charge, can have serious repercussions.
 Disorderly conduct and criminal mischief are other common charges in public intoxication situations.

-Even though public intoxication is a Class C misdemeanor in most jurisdictions, the penalties can remain on your criminal record for years to come.
+Even though public intoxication is a Class C misdemeanor in most jurisdictions, it can remain on your criminal record for years.

 Possible punishment for this charge can range from fines to probation, community service, and even county jail time.
 If you are convicted, many judges will also require you to attend an alcohol treatment facility.